-OSHA’s Process Safety Management standard emphasizes the management of hazards associated with highly hazardous chemicals and establishes a comprehensive program integrating technologies, procedures, and management practices.
+OSHA’s Process Safety Management (PSM) standard emphasizes the management of hazards associated with highly hazardous chemicals and establishes a comprehensive program for integrating technologies, procedures, and management practices.

-Several types of processes in the oil and gas industry have the potential for chemical releases and associated fire, safety, and health hazards.
+Several types of processes in the oil and gas industry have the potential for chemical releases that create dangerous fire, safety, and health hazards.
 One example of this is the process of refining petroleum into fuel.

-Petroleum refining begins with the distillation, or fractionation, of crude oils into separate hydrocarbon groups, which are further converted into more usable products through cracking, reforming, and other conversion processes to remove undesirable constituents and improve product quality.
+Petroleum refining begins with the distillation, or fractionation, of crude oils into separate hydrocarbon groups.
+These groups are then converted into more useful products.
+Through cracking, reforming, and other conversion processes, refineries remove impurities to improve product quality.

 Crude oil pretreatment (desalting)

-As a first step in the refining process, contaminants such as water, inorganic salts, suspended solids, and water-soluble trace metals must be removed from crude oil to reduce corrosion, plugging, and fouling of equipment and to prevent poisoning the catalysts in processing units.
+As a first step in the refining process, contaminants such as water, inorganic salts, suspended solids, and water-soluble trace metals must be removed from crude oil.
+This reduces the corrosion, plugging, and fouling of equipment.
+It also prevents poisoning any of the catalysts in processing units.